amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 ## [1] "Regression"     "Classification"
 ```
 <br><br>
 This tells us that it supports both **regression** and **classification**.
-As this is a binary classification, we need to force **gbm** into using the classifciation algorithm.
+As this is a binary classification, we need to force **gbm** into using the classification algorithm.
 We do this by changing the **outcome** variable to factor (we use a copy of the outcome as we'll need the original one for our next model):

 ```r